Coming away from any relationship with a narcissist is devastating if that was your parent, a close friend, family member or your partner.

 - Most narcissistic people will try to isolate you, friends and co-workers will use triangulate to pit you against other people.
 They are smearing your name to others.
 Or telling you things they’ve said about you, which most often they haven’t.
 Parents will play siblings off against each other and usually the healthy parent against you.
 While you’re so young, you don’t even realise it’s happening, and narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
 A narcissist likes to divide and conquer so that everyone turns to them for the reality check.

-- They will destroy you, your self-trust, self-love, self-worth.
-Self-respect, self-esteem.
+- They will destroy you, your self-trust, self-love, self-worth: self-respect, self-esteem.
 Who you are will be taken apart bit by bit.
 A parent will make sure you don’t know who you are.
-A partner of friends will manipulate you so much you no longer know who you are.
+A partner or friends will manipulate you so much you no longer know who you are.
 They can destroy you financially as well as physically and always emotionally.

 You can move past this and rebuild who you are and create who you want to be.

-For those who are extremely toxic, no contact, parent, friend or partner.
+For those who are incredibly toxic, no contact, parent, friend or partner.

 Those who are less toxic, and it would mean cutting of other family members, limiting your time around them, giving them no reactions, understanding who they are, why they do what they do.